Azein/router420/README.md

 Basic browser router based on history package

 ### Purpose of this yet another clientside SPA router
 I built this with a goal of having very simple browser router for my React.js projects.
-The code is very down-to-earth, yet capable to do it's job - routing, redirecting, working with protected routes/
+The code is very down-to-earth, yet capable to do it's job - routing, redirecting, working with protected routes.

 ### How to use
 Install the package with [npm](https://www.npmjs.com/):